fmipp/py-fmipp/README.md

 building requirements for python
 --------------------------------

-*  install "wheel" and "setuptools" via pip
+*  install 'wheel' and 'setuptools' via pip

 preparing the code